 This watch inherited the design elements of the popular model of alarm clocks from Soviet Slava — "Kristall" (Crystal).
 Well, it also got a gorgeous combination of gold and chocolate!

-Slava Era 7023029/300-2427 (gold-colored case, chocolate brown dial — a classic combination).
+Slava Era 7023029/300-2427 (gold-coloured case, chocolate brown dial — a classic combination).
 This is one of the most interesting retro models in the collection.
 The watch has a non-standard architecture.
 The deliberate and intriguing crystalline versatility of the model creates a mesmerizing effect of refractive light and reflections, which conveys the visual characteristics of style and technical excellence.
 Slava 2427 self-winding movement, 25 jewels.
 Often questions arise, where does Trade House Slava get these movements, taking into account that their production has long been discontinued?
 Representatives of the company say this: they managed to buy 20,000 of these NOS (new old stock) movements in Germany.
 It can be assumed that they were taken there from the factory in the early 2000s.
 Now, on the basis of these authentic movements, it is planned to produce only expensive (well, so called "expensive"...
 It is not Switzerland here :)) limited editions.
 Then they will be enough for a long time.
 In the beginning, they made very cheap watches with them either.

 Yes, the movement itself is outdated — modern models are more accurate and more reliable.
 But!
 This is exactly the same movement (not just a similar one) that was put into the original models in the legendary heyday of the Soviet watch industry!
 The use of the original movement in re-editions of classic models is now the latest fashion trend and the pride of many reputable Swiss manufacturers (for example, Omega).
 And, after all, this is still a double date and automatic movement!

-Stainless steel case, 42 mm (PVD gold color coating).
+Stainless steel case, 42 mm (PVD gold colour coating).
 The sapphire-coated mineral glass has a unique shape (like the corresponding bezel).
 Water resistance 10 atm (100 m).
 Double calendar — day and date.
 Limited edition of 500 pieces (this is number 201).

 How to buy